-Atmospheric extinction is the astronomical parameter that evaluates sky transparency.
+Atmospheric extinction evaluates the sky transparency.
 Besides the natural extinction due to the molecules of the atmosphere, other sources of sky transparency degradation are clouds and aerosols.

 Sky quality parameters